reason-healthcare/reason-framework/packages/cpg-test-support/README.md

 ./_genonce.sh
 ```

 Additionally, the step definitions must be configured to use a CPG engine capable of $apply, and the server must be running.
-Set environment variables as specified in `./.env.example`.
+Set environment variables as specified in `.env.example`.

 Ensure the @reason-framework/cpg-test-support package is installed.
 Then, execute tests.